smooth-code/fraql/README.md

 ### Reference fragments into components

 FraQL exports a default tag function that is a drop-in replacement for `graphql-tag`.
-By using it you can create easily reusable fragments.
+By using it you can create reusable fragments easily.

-FraQL is not a framework, but it is recommended create a static property `fragments` on your components that contains a map of properties.
-For each one, you can specify the associated fragment.
+FraQL is not a framework, but it comes with good practices.
+It is recommended to create a static property `fragments` on your components that contains a map of component properties.
+For each one, you specify the associated fragment.

-You may have noticed that the fragment uses "\_" as name.
-FraQL transforms your fragment into an inline fragment, the name is just dropped, using "\_" is just a convention.
+You may have noticed that the name of the fragment is "\_".
+FraQL transforms your fragment into an inline fragment.
+You can pick any name you want, because it will be dropped the transformation anyway.

 ```js
 import React from 'react'